ShiinaOrez/AlgorithmGo/stringmatch/README.md

 -----

-Algorithm.stringmatch provide three different algorithm to match the partten(or template) string in master string.
+Algorithm.stringmatch provide three different algorithm to match the pattern(or template) string in master string.
 It's **Naive** algorithm(or BF), **KMP** algorithm and the **Boyer-Moore** algorithm.

 Obviously these algorithm's performance is incremental: BM faster than KMP faster than Naive.

-In order to compare the performance of these three algorithm, I wirte this go package.
+In order to compare the performance of these three algorithm, I write this go package.
 But I didn't give you the function which compare these algorithm's performance.
 I hope you do it yourself.

 -----